|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See SRE weekly technical indicators chart] Weekly Lane's Stochastic is overbought while Williams' Percentage Range is strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic or strongly overbought weekly Williams' Percentage Range.
+Weekly Technical Indicators: [See SRE weekly technical indicators chart] Weekly Relative Strength Index, Williams' Percentage Range and Lane's Stochastic are overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Relative Strength Index, Williams' Percentage Range and Lane's Stochastic.
 During the last week, weekly Lane's Stochastic main line (%K) has declined below the overbought signal line (%D).
 Such crossover is considered a bearish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+Use the following links to access Lane's Stochastic, Relative Strength Index and Williams' Percentage Range help.
 The weekly MACD line is above its signal line since May 9, 2025.
 Use the following link to access a MACD help.

 | |